-Since most antibiotics and birth control pills don't interact, there isn't data that demonstrates side effects unique to taking them together.
-The exception is if you're taking rifampin, which can increase the chances of experiencing an unwanted pregnancy due to its impact on the effectiveness of birth control pills.
+Since most antibiotics and birth control pills don't interact, there isn't data demonstrating side effects unique to taking them together.

-On their own, birth control pills have some potential side effects that may, theoretically, be more likely if the antibiotic you're taking has similar potential side effects.
+On their own, birth control pills have some potential side effects that may be more likely if the antibiotic you're taking has similar potential side effects.
 These include:

 Another common side effect of birth control pills is breakthrough bleeding, also known as spotting.
-Some bleeding between periods is pretty common, and hormonal birth control can increase your likelihood of experiencing it.
-Aside from the unfortunate fact of ruining another pair of underwear, it's usually not something to be concerned about.
+Some bleeding between periods is pretty standard, and hormonal birth control can increase your likelihood of experiencing it.

 Breakthrough bleeding is also more common in the first few months of starting the pill or switching to a different pill.
-If you experience spotting while taking antibiotics and you're new to the pill or you recently switched brands, there's a good chance the bleeding is just a regular side effect of the birth control.
+If you experience spotting while taking antibiotics and you're new to the pill, or you recently switched brands, there's a good chance the bleeding is just a common side effect of birth control.

-While most antibiotics will typically be safe to take along with your hormonal contraception, there are some other types of drugs that can potentially interact and reduce the effectiveness of the pill.
+While most antibiotics will typically be safe to take along with your hormonal contraception, some other types of drugs can potentially interact with and reduce the pill's effectiveness.
 These drugs may make your hormonal birth control less effective:

-This isn't an exhaustive list, so make sure you talk to your healthcare provider any time you start or end the use of birth control or any other drug.
-You should mention supplements you take as well.
-For example, St. John's Wort is available at drugstores and many health food stores, but even though it can be purchased without a prescription it may have an unwanted interaction with oral contraceptives.
+This isn't an exhaustive list, so make sure you talk to your healthcare provider when you start or end using birth control or any other drug.
+You should mention the supplements you take as well.
+For example, St. John's Wort is available at drugstores and many health food stores.
+Still, even though it can be purchased without a prescription, it may have an unwanted interaction with oral contraceptives.

-We've been talking about oral contraceptives broadly, but even within the category of birth control pills there are a range of contraceptive options to choose from, includinging progestin-only pills, various dose options, and a range of name brand and generic brands.
+We've been discussing oral contraceptives broadly.
+Still, even within the category of birth control pills, there is a range of contraceptive options to choose from, including progestin-only pills, various dose options, and a range of name-brand and generic brands.

 If you're worried about how other medications may interfere with the birth control pill, you may want to discuss using a barrier form of birth control with your partner, such as condoms, for the duration of the interaction.
 Less common barrier birth control options include spermicides and contraceptive sponges.

-If you're concerned about forgetting to take an oral contraceptive at the same time every day, you may also want to consider more long-term hormonal contraceptive options such as birth control patches, birth control rings, or IUDs.
+If you're concerned about forgetting to take an oral contraceptive at the same time every day.
+In that case, you may also want to consider more long-term hormonal contraceptive options such as birth control patches, birth control rings, or IUDs.

 Discussing your options with a healthcare provider is the best way to determine which birth control method is right for you.
-You don't have to make a trip to the doctor's office to do it: you can start an assessment with Felix and explore a range of birth control options from anywhere with an internet connection.
-If you already have a birth control pill prescription, you can even transfer it to Felix and say goodbye to waiting around the pharmacy for your prescription to be filled.
+You don't have to travel to the doctor's office to do it.

 The views expressed here are those of the author and, as with the rest of the content on Health Guide, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare practitioner.